Shaabanm2018/Elasticsearch-Network-Management-System-/README.md

 4. Resource utilization

 ### Deployments Dashboard
-It provides a comprehensive view of all Kubernetes deployments within the system.
+This dashboard provides a comprehensive view of all Kubernetes deployments within the system.
 Monitor the health, status, and performance metrics of Ingress and Kibana services in real-time.
 It also tracks deployment rollouts, updates, and resource utilization in the cluster.

 ![deployements](https://github.com/user-attachments/assets/c880c676-45ee-4bfc-ad4b-6fb2bea68a69)